 APH produced a few special toolkits for personal historians (on getting your business up and running; doing the interview; developing products and services that suit your skills and the market you want to reach; and marketing (ideas that have worked for various members of APH).
 In this business, talking shop covers a LOT of ground.
 You learn not only about memoirs but about specialized products, such as ethical wills (or legacy letters).

 When APH was holding its annual conferences, there was much cross-pollinating, so to speak.
-If you were a designer, you could still learn how to do an interview from an oral historian.
+If you were a designer, you could still learn about how to do an interview from an oral historian.
 If you were a journalist, you could learn from a book packager how to go about finding the right designer and printer.
 The workshops were helpful, but even more so, in the corridors between workshops you could look at each other's products and get ideas that would work in the niche you settled on (mine was and is books -- including several histories of organizations -- and I co-produced one video).
 This is more of a sharing culture than most: personal historians love what they do and want others to love it too.

 "At last, a collection that shows the 'why, what, and how' behind memoir as legacy." ~ Susan Wittig Albert, author of Writing from Life and founder of Story Circle Network.